 The History Society

-Guests such as these are thought-provoking and entertaining as they offer a very unique perspective from the very top of their individual fields.
-A Society talk allows speakers to more freedom than they would have in a standard lecture.
+Guests such as these are thought-provoking and entertaining as they offer a unique perspective from the very top of their individual fields.
+A Society talk allows speakers more freedom than they would have in a standard lecture.
 They can focus more precisely and in greater depth on their expertise, and the setting is less formal and more intimate.
-It given students the chance to listen and challenge renowned historians who are experts in their respective fields telling you what they really think about the past in the comfort of your own college.
+It gives students the chance to listen and challenge renowned historians who are experts in their respective fields; a highly valuable and enriching experience, made even better by that fact that all talks are hosted within the comfort of the College.